 You can import student response data into an assessment using a file that contains their data and their local student ID or state student ID (SSID) numbers.
 Your file needs to be in one of these formats:

 - Colon Delimited

-Here (above) is an example of what my Excel/.xls file looked like before I turned it into a Tab Delimited file by opening the file, clicking File, selecting Save As, and selecting the new file format from the Save As Type drop down menu.
-Notice that I widened my columns sufficiently in the initial file so that none of my data will "jump columns" during the transfer.
+Above is an example of what my Excel/.xls file looked like before I turned it into a Tab Delimited file by opening the file, clicking File, selecting Save As, and selecting the new file format from the Save As Type drop down menu.

 The file must contain a column with Student or Local Student ID.